nrfconnect/sdk-nrf/samples/peripheral/radio_test/README.rst

 Testing
 =======

-After programming the sample to your development kit, you can test it in one of two ways.
+After programming the sample to your development kit, complete the folowing steps to test it in one of the following two ways:

 .. note::
    For the |nRF5340DKnoref|, see :ref:`logging_cpunet` for information about the COM terminals on which the logging output is available.